goinnn/django-detect-cyclic/EXAMPLES.rst

         -p EXCLUDE_PACKAGES, --exclude-packages=EXCLUDE_PACKAGES
                                 Exclude the next packages.
 For example
                                 migrations,templatetags (separated by commas)
-        -c, --force-colors    You can use this option when the format are not svg -g, --scope-global    The imports into the functions are ignored -d, --dotted-scope-local
+        -c, --use_colors      If you use this option the image will be colored -g, --scope-global    The imports into the functions are ignored -d, --dotted-scope-local
                                 The imports into the functions are printing with